mMerlin/frontend-nanodegree-arcade-game/README.md

 -- use the key to later allow caller to modify (only) its own settings
 - use an application provided callback to add the canvas to the html document.
 -- simply appending to body might not be the desired functionality.
 - provide fallback if the canvasStyle property does not exist.
+- pass the delta time to player.render, though it may not needed it (currently) -- would need if using any sort of movement velocity.

 Frogger.prototype.tooClose
 Consider adding additional 'too close' case calculation